clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/bulk-provision.rst

 Bulk provision
 ##############

-The |CLOSIA| can be automatically provisioned in bulk using a combination of the |CL| installer, **Ister**, and :abbr:`ICIS (Ister Cloud Init Service)`.
+The |CL-ATTR| can be automatically provisioned in bulk using a combination of the |CL| installer, **Ister**, and :abbr:`ICIS (Ister Cloud Init Service)`.
 This guide covers how to perform a bulk provision of |CL| using **Ister** and **ICIS**.